actions/actions-runner-controller/README.md

 **PercentageRunnersBusy**

-The `HorizontalRunnerAutoscaler` will pole GitHub based on the configuration sync period for the number of busy runners which live in the RunnerDeployment's namespace and scale based on the settings
+The `HorizontalRunnerAutoscaler` will poll GitHub based on the configuration sync period for the number of busy runners which live in the RunnerDeployment's namespace and scale based on the settings

 **Kustomize Config :** The period can be customised in the `config/default/manager_auth_proxy_patch.yaml` patch<br />
 **Helm Config :** `syncPeriod`